rodrigorc/lemon_rust/DOCUMENTATION.md

 In *lemon*, terminal and nonterminal symbols do not need to be declared or identified in a separate section of the grammar file. *lemon* is able to generate a list of all terminals and nonterminals by examining the grammar rules, and it can always distinguish a terminal from a nonterminal by checking the case of the first character of the name.

-*yacc* and *bison* allow terminal symbols to have either alphanumeric names or to be individual characters included in single quotes, like this: ')' or '$'. *lemon* does not allow this alternative form for terminal symbols.
+*yacc* and *bison* allow terminal symbols to have either alphanumeric names or to be individual characters included in single quotes, like this: `')'` or `'$'`. *Lemon* does not allow this alternative form for terminal symbols.
 With *lemon*, all symbols, terminals and nonterminals, must have alphanumeric names.

 ### Grammar Rules